 The benefits of foods with a low glycemic index

 Eating foods with a low glycemic index helps you lose weight and helps maintain your weight once you reach your goal.
 In addition, carbohydrates listed as low glycemic index carbohydrates help manage PCOS symptoms and feel fuller.
 Switching to this diet does not mean that you need to carry an array of foods that you can and cannot eat: it’s as easy as making food substitutes.
 For example, instead of eating corn flakes, eat bran or oatmeal, instead of eating white bread, eat whole grain bread.

 Women with PCOS should avoid foods that cause weight gain, such as foods high in fat or foods included in the “high “glycemic index.
 These are foods that contain refined carbohydrates, such as white potatoes, white rice and white flour.
 These foods cause a spike in insulin, which can promote weight gain.
 Rather, you should choose complex carbohydrates, rich in fiber.

 Eating a diet rich in fiber will help lose weight.
 Fruits, vegetables, legumes and whole grains are all good sources of fiber.
 Is to eat whole grains such as whole wheat, brown rice, quinoa alternative options is a good blood sugar for refined carbohydrates.

 In addition to making adjustments to your diet, exercise is a must.
-Exercise helps promote weight loss and reduces insulin resistance.
+Exercise for PCOS women helps promote weight loss and reduces insulin resistance.

 Start slowly, then gradually perform up to 60 minutes of exercise sessions five days a week at least.